-However, ROCKY is a film that spends a great deal of time establishing the characters and their situation before they are upended by the inciting incident, when Apollo Creed chooses Rocky as an opponent.
+ROCKY, for example, is a film that spends a great deal of time establishing the characters before they are upended by the inciting incident, when Apollo Creed chooses Rocky as an opponent.

-It’s only because the audience have experienced Rocky’s down-and-out everyday existence that it’s clear how one-sided this fight will be.
-It’s purely to boost Apollo’s image.
+- It’s only because the audience have experienced Rocky’s down-and-out everyday existence that it’s clear how one-sided this fight will be.

-Rocky has also been established as someone with nothing to lose but his self-respect.
-The audience understand how he doesn’t want to win, he knows he can’t, but going all 15 rounds will be a personal victory.
+- Rocky has also been established as someone with nothing to lose but his self-respect.
+The audience understand how he doesn’t want to win but that just going all 15 rounds will be a personal victory.

 9. “The protagonist has to be active and not reactive.”

 There’s a difference between a reactive protagonist and a passive one.
-Too often in script notes like these, the terms are confused.
+Too often, the terms are confused.

 10. “The protagonist has to have an arc.”

-While character arcs are beneficial for so many stories, the exceptions are notable enough to think twice about these kind of script notes.
+While character arcs are beneficial for so many stories, the exceptions are notable enough to think twice about this kind of feedback.

-On rare occasions, the fact that the protagonist doesn’t change is what leads them to victory (or for that matter, dooms them to failure).
+On rare occasions, the fact that the protagonist doesn’t change is what leads them to victory (or dooms them to failure).
 They are tested and their existing strength – morally, physically – proves to be enough.
 Whether they’ve changed internally is up for debate.

-Indiana Jones, a character partly inspired by James Bond and old adventure serials, arguably doesn’t change over the course of RAIDERS OF THE LOST ARK.
+For example, Indiana Jones arguably doesn’t change over the course of RAIDERS OF THE LOST ARK.
 The sequels all added in character development and arcs, to varying success.